saylesss88/mdbook-kanagawa-theme/README.md

 # code_css_import = "theme/custom-code.css"

 # Optional: support mdbook-kanagawa-theme in footer
-# support_footer = true # Displays "Made with mdbook-kanagawa-theme" in footer
+# support_footer = true # Displays "Made with mdbook-kanagawa-theme" in footer and links to the repo
 # Optionally override to a different link
 # support_footer_href = "https://github.com/wolfpack1/bigDog's-project"
 # support_footer_text = "Made in the U.S.A."